 It is strongly recommended to run

 python setup.py develop before running

-the integration tests to make sure that the latest version of bokehjs, which you are
+the integration tests to ensure that the latest version of BokehJS (with any

 To run the integration tests on SauceLabs, run the command: